Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 A lot is happening in our City.
-You can find the current projects and status updates here.
-Check back often as this website is constantly updated.
+You can find the current projects and status updates on our Current Projects page.
+Check back often as this web page is constantly updated.

 To disconnect your water/waste water services, you will need to complete and submit a disconnect form.
 Your final bill will be subtracted from your initial $100.00 deposit, and you will receive a refund for the remainder of the deposit.